Writing a risk assessment is hard

 How many of you have to do an event risk assessment but the thought just leaves you cringing because you don’t know how?
-Or you think it’s totally useless and you just take an old risk assessment, change the date and your done?
+Or you think it’s totally useless and you just take an old risk assessment, change the date and you’re done?
 What about the risk assessment fetishists out there that want at least a 30 to 200 page risk assessment from you?

 It doesn’t have to be that way for you and that’s what this post is all about.

 First, let’s look at why we need risk assessments and how they actually benefit us, when done the right way.

 Risk assessments originated in the construction business because of all the accidents that happened on a construction site.
 They have greatly reduced the amount of accidents on construction sites over the years and so are a proven way to reducing the amount and severity of accidents.
 An event build is not much different than a construction site, so it makes sense to use the same procedure.